Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 You can do this by using an FTP client or the file manager tool in your WordPress hosting control panel.
 If you haven’t used FTP before, then check out our guide on how to use FTP to upload files to WordPress.

-After the code is added, your post titles with be truncated to the character count you set.
+After the code is added, your post titles will be truncated to the character count you set.

-Pro Tip: When you update your theme to a new version, you will lose these changes.
+Pro Tip: If you used Method 2, then you will lose these changes when you update your theme to a new version.
 To avoid this, see our guide on how to update your WordPress theme without losing customization.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.